slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

     open MudBlazor

     let alertDemo =
-        mudCard [
+        MudCard' [
-            mudAlert() {
+            MudAlert'() {
-                icon Icons.Filled.AccessAlarm
+                Icon Icons.Filled.AccessAlarm
-                childContent "This is the way"
+                ChildContent "This is the way"
             }
         ]
     ```